junglerobba/angular-language-server.nix/README.md

 - vscode-json-language-server

+## Svelte Language Server

+It provides `bin/svelte-language-server` from [svelte-language-server](https://github.com/sveltejs/language-tools) which expects `node` in `$PATH`.

+The currently used packages are visible through [svelte-language-server/package.json](./svelte-language-server/package.json).

 ## JDT Language Server

 It provides `bin/jdtls` and `result/libexec/jdt-language-server/plugins` from [Eclipse JDT Language Server](https://github.com/eclipse/eclipse.jdt.ls) which can be consumed in editors like Emacs.
 It is based on the binary distribution because building the server from source is non trivial (Maven with Tycho).